 Operation at cost is part of the cooperative difference

 When you signed up for electric cooperative with Tipmont, you became a member of a non-profit electric cooperative.
 As a non-profit cooperative, Tipmont does not technically earn profits.
-Instead, any revenues left over after covering our operating expenses are allocated back to our members.
+Instead, any revenues left over after covering our operating expenses and saving for emergencies are allocated back to our members.
 These allocations are called capital credits.

 Because Tipmont's operations are being efficiently run, our board of directors is able to to return these capital credits to our members.
 It's proof that we're good stewards of your money.

 - Tipmont tracks how much electricity you buy and how much money you pay for it throughout the year.

 - At the end of the year, Tipmont completes financial matters and determines whether there is excess revenue, called margins.

 - Tipmont allocates the margins to members as capital credits based upon their use of electricity during the year.